Call to order: 01352 757777

 Wheat Bran for Late-Gestation and Lactating Mares

-Where UK forage analysis reveals elevated calcium relative to phosphorus, a common finding in many regions, total dietary phosphorus intake may be marginal unless specifically addressed.
-In such cases, wheat bran can provide a controlled source of phosphorus to help align the overall Ca:P ratio within recommended parameters.
+Where forage analysis identifies elevated calcium relative to phosphorus, which is commonly observed in many UK forage systems, total dietary phosphorus intake may be marginal unless specifically addressed.
+In these cases, wheat bran can provide a controlled source of phosphorus to help align the overall Ca:P ratio within recommended ranges.

 An added aspect to consider is how balanced the complete feeds are for horses.
 Without exception, the feed companies appear not to have awareness of the high calcium content of many horses’ forage and bucket feed here in the UK.
 They routinely add calcium as a supplement to their formulas, seeming to follow only the information that horses need more calcium than phosphorus.
 Whilst this is true, not paying attention to the patterns of mineral levels means that their feeds are not balanced, or rather, they are only balanced to themselves.
 This is not only true for stud mixes but also for adult horse compound feeds.

 Following foaling, nutritional demand increases further.
-Lactation substantially elevates requirements for protein, energy and macro-minerals.
-Protein needs rise significantly to support milk synthesis, while phosphorus is secreted into milk and must be replaced through the diet to avoid depletion of maternal reserves (NRC, 2007).
+Lactation significantly increases requirements for energy, protein, and macro-minerals, particularly phosphorus, which is secreted into milk and must be replaced through the diet to avoid depletion of maternal reserves [1].

-Within a forage-led, separate-ingredient feeding system, wheat bran may contribute:
+Within a forage-led feeding approach, wheat bran may contribute:

 • Additional phosphorus to balance high-calcium forage